dander11/published-notes/content/Athletic sim testing.md

   - ![[attachments/Pasted image 20240119084531.png]]
     - I'm not sure what the numbers mean in my office?
 Are they priority?
     - I feel like I should be able to click on the numbers to open up their respective tasks since they are the main thing catching my eye.
+    - Apostrophe is missing on task ![[attachments/Pasted image 20240119091431.png]]
+    - Text longer than 3 lines cannot be seen in the choice options![[attachments/Pasted image 20240119091543.png]]